Neurodivergent minds and the internet

 For ADHD users, this means:

-• No "out of sight, out of mind" — everything stays visible in the sidebar
+• No "out of sight, out of mind", closing the laptop doesn't lose anything

 For autistic users, this means:

-• Predictable behavior — clicking a link always does the same thing
+• Predictable behavior, clicking a link always does the same thing, every time

-• Visual consistency — the sidebar is a clean, ordered list
+• Visual consistency, the sidebar is a clean, ordered list that doesn't reshuffle itself

-• Reduced sensory noise — built-in ad blocking, minimal chrome, no popups
+• Reduced sensory load, built-in ad blocking, minimal chrome, no popups, no surprise modals

-For AuDHD users, this means both at once: the freedom to explore non-linearly AND the structural order that makes exploration feel safe.
+For AuDHD users, this means both at once: the freedom to explore non-linearly AND the structural order that makes exploration feel safe rather than anxiety-producing.

 "Horse Browser is my quiet, safe internet where I am free to explore something new.
 Every time I open it, I appreciate the mindset shift and calming effect it has."